 Young Lives is a collaborative partnership between research institutes, universities and NGOs in the four study countries (Ethiopia, India, Vietnam and Peru) and the University of Oxford.
-Young Lives has been core-funded by UK aid from the UK Department for International Development (DFID).

-In Ethiopia, Young Lives has been conducted in partnership with the Ethiopian Development Research Institute (EDRI), Pankhurst Development Research and Consulting Plc (PDRC), and for many years Save the Children.
-The views expressed in this report are those of the authors.
-They are not necessarily those of, or endorsed by, Young Lives, the University of Oxford, DFID or other funders.
+Young Lives has been core funded by the UK Department of International Development (DFID).
+In Ethiopia, Young Lives has been conducted in partnership with the Pankhurst Development Research and Consulting Plc (PDRC), the Policy Studies Institute and the University Of Oxford Department of International Development.
+The views expressed in this brief are not necessarily those of, or endorsed by the University of Oxford, DFID, UNICEF or other funders.